 If you are the owner of a leasehold property and the number of years remaining on the lease is approaching 90 years, you may want to think about a lease extension.
 Under the provisions of the Leasehold Reform, Housing and Urban Development Act 1993 (the Act), residential leaseholders have a statutory right to extend their lease.
-However, the process is often long-winded and potentially expensive, so it should come as no surprise that many leaseholders are eager to explore alternative routes.
+However, the process is often long-winded and potentially expensive, so it should be no surprise that many leaseholders are eager to explore alternative routes.

-At Able Surveyors, we have over 25 years’ experience in all aspects of building surveying and associated property services.
+At Able Surveyors, we have over 25 years of experience in all aspects of building surveying and associated property services.
 Our team offers valuable professional advice including lease extension surveys and valuations and can help you increase the value of your leasehold asset.
 As trusted building surveyors in London and Essex, please feel free to discuss your property with us.

 What are the differences between a formal and informal lease extension?

 Briefly, a formal lease extension follows the statutory process set out under the Act.
 This must be initiated by the leaseholder serving a Section 42 Notice on the freeholder, and putting in an offer to extend the lease by 90 years with no future ground rent.
 The offer will be based on a professional leasehold valuation carried out by a surveyor, while negotiations will involve lawyers for both parties.
 After much to-ing and fro-ing, an agreement is eventually reached on the premium to be paid.
 Visit our recent blog for more information about statutory lease extensions.